chriskrycho/v5.chriskrycho.com/site/library/Reading List.md

 - Previous years only include books I read since 2019, because I simply do not have a good log prior to that!
 - Books are marked “(new)” if this was the first time I read them, or “(reread)” otherwise.
 - I separate out fiction and non-fiction not because I value them differently, but because they just *are* very different.
+- Links on the books themselves are affiliate links to Alibris!

 ## Current (2020)

 ### Planned

+These are books I am *actively* planning to read—not just volumes I’m vaguely interested in, but texts I am committed to reading for some reason.

 #### Fiction